 Being large breed dogs, they were bred as a livestock guardian and continue to be used for this purpose, but they are just as good at protecting your human family as they are at protecting animals.

-This breed has a patient temperament that makes them great around little kids and other pets alike.
-The biggest downside of bringing a Pyrenean Mastiff into your home is the amount of food you'll need to feed it and the amount of grooming that goes into maintaining its coat.
+This breed has a patient temperament that makes them great around young children and other pets alike.
+The biggest downside of bringing a Pyrenean Mastiff into your home is the amount of dog food you'll need to feed it and the amount of grooming that goes into maintaining its thick coat.

 Pyrenean Mastiffs are gentle but stubborn.
 They respond best to a reward-based, positive training approach.
 You should begin training as early as possible.
-It's never cute when puppy mistakes carry over into adult doghood, but it's even less so when you're dealing with a giant breed like the Mastiff.
+It's never cute when puppy mistakes carry over into adult doghood, but it's even less so when you're dealing with a large breed dog like the Mastiff.

 Training should be fun and effective for both you and your dog.
-Begin obedience training around week 10 and keep early training sessions short and basic.
+Begin obedience training at a young age, around week 10, and keep early training sessions short and basic.
 Always end on a positive note with training, even if that means going back to a skill they learned very early on.

 Early socialization is essential to ensure your pup will grow into a well-behaved dog.
 Like most breeds, this dog takes well to humans who act as strong pack leaders and seek guidance from their people.

-Once full-grown, Pyrenean Mastiffs like to spend their days laying around observing their surroundings.
-They seem to understand how large they are and as such, aren't bothered by much.
+Once full-grown, Pyrenean Mastiffs like to spend their days lying around observing their surroundings.
+They seem to understand how large they are and, as such, aren't bothered by much.
 They rarely use their strength, but they seem to know it's there when needed.